humaidhusain98/CoinSpazeAssignment/README.md

     1) run "npm start" in root cmd in root folder to start the server.
     2) Open http://localhost:3000/ on your browser to use the App

+    Please Note: If there is problem in installing packages using npm install , please try deleting package-lock.json and try again

 c)
 ## What else you would have implemented had you more time to work on it